Bismarck Larks

 The Bismarck Larks are a collegiate summer baseball team that plays in the Northwoods League.
 Based in Bismarck, North Dakota, the Larks play their home games at Bismarck Municipal Ballpark.

 History

 On August 28, 2015, it was announced that the Northwoods League had agreed to terms for a team to begin play in Bismarck for 2017.
-Said team officially began promotions on June 6, 2016, with the launch of the name-the-team contest, with Larks, Bullies and Flickertails being announced as the three finalists on July 29.

-The Bismarck Larks name, logo and colors were officially unveiled on October 13.
+In June 2016, the team launched a name-the-team contest, and the three finalists were Larks, Bullies and Flickertails.
+The Bismarck Larks name, logo and colors were officially unveiled in October.

-In 2020, they are playing against two temporary teams (Bismarck Bull-Moose and Mandan Flickertails) in Bismarck with players from Thunder Bay Border Cats and other locations.
+On May 30, 2017, the Larks played their first ever game, which was a home game at Bismarck Municipal Ballpark.
+Facing the Eau Claire Express, the Larks secured a 2-1 walk-off victory.
+Their final game of their inaugural season was against the La Crosse Loggers on August 13, and Larks won in walk-fashion again, 1-0.

+In 2018, the Larks finished with a 37-34 with a lineup featuring future MLB players Jeff Lindgren and Chris Roycroft.
+The team qualified for the playoffs, but fell to the Duluth Huskies in the North divisional quarterfinal.

+In 2020, the Northwoods League temporarily altered their structure due to the Covid-19 pandemic, operating with seven hyper-regional pod divisions.
+Bismarck was one of the four teams (along with Kenosha, Traverse City, and Kalamazoo) that created temporary teams and operated out of one facility.
+The Larks competed in the North Dakota Division alongside the Bismarck Bull Moose and Mandan Flickertails.
+The Larks won the North Dakota Pod Championship.
+After the season, the Bull Moose and Flickertails were discontinued.

 Rivalry

 The Larks compete for the Railroad to Roosevelt Trophy with the Badlands Big Sticks.
 The rivalry began in 2024 when the Big Sticks entered the Northwoods League.
-The Larks lead in the yearly series 1-0.